-The bill amends the Public Health Code, specifically section 18223, to update the licensing requirements for individuals seeking to practice psychology in Michigan.
+This bill amends the Public Health Code, specifically section 18223, to update the requirements for individuals seeking licensure in psychology.
 It stipulates that to be granted a license, individuals must possess a doctoral degree in psychology or a closely related field from an accredited program and have at least one year of postdoctoral experience in an organized healthcare setting.
-Additionally, the bill introduces provisions for individuals with a master's degree in psychology, allowing them to obtain a limited license if they meet specific educational and training criteria, and it outlines the conditions under which they can apply for a temporary license to gain the necessary postgraduate experience.
+Additionally, the bill introduces provisions for individuals with a master's degree in psychology, allowing them to obtain a limited license if they meet specific educational and training criteria.
+It also clarifies that individuals applying for a limited license before March 31, 2018, are exempt from taking a board-approved examination under certain conditions.

 Statutes affected: Senate Introduced Bill: 333.18223